WhoseTheNerd/ramfetch/README.md

 &check&; Android, using termux (no root)

 NOTE: You cannot install ramfetch on android.
+You need to add ramfetch to your PATH.

 ## 1 - Requirements